Gfreschi/happyNLW3.0/README.md

 # happyNLW3.0
- Projeto construído durante o Next Level Week #03 na trilha Omnistack
+ Project built during Next Level Week # 03 on the Omnistack track

  Original: https://github.com/rocketseat-education/nlw-03-omnistack

-## Sobre Happy
+## About Happy
-O projeto visa a inclusão e o maior acesso a visitação de casas de acolhimento.
+The project aims at inclusion and greater access to visitation of host houses (Orphanages).

 ## Stack

- As tecnologias trabalhadas foram, em suma:
+ The technologies worked were:

  - React.js
  - Node.js
  - React Native

- ## Esse projeto está sob a licença MIT.
-Veja o arquivo LICENSE para mais detalhes.
+ ## This project is under the MIT license.
+See the LICENSE file for more details.